 - Feeling the autonomy to make your own choices.

 - Feeling connected to others and having a sense of belonging.

-Only when these basic needs are met, it becomes possible to develop and reach your full potential.
+Only when meeting these basic needs, it becomes possible to develop and reach your full potential.

 The Gallup Strength Centre says: